pfalcon/ppxml2db/README.md

 * For newly created securities, PP may not output empty `<events/>` element, while ppxml2db always does.
 Or to put it differently, PP may either have empty `<events/>` element, or not have it at all, while ppxml2db always outputs it.
-This is a known source of differences in output duing round-tripping.
-This is routed in details of internal representation: on the PP level, events may be either a null value, or an empty list.
+This is a known source of differences in output during round-tripping.
+This is rooted in details of internal representation: on the PP level, events may be either a null value, or an empty list.
   On the database side, events are represented by a table and rows in it, so there is no natural way to distinguish between "no events" and